samathaluca/fallen/README.md

 #### All Final tests will now be carried out on the deployed version.

 Gitpod IDE tests will no longer be relied upon for testing as previous inconsistencies have been noticed between gitpod (even in incognito mode) and heroku deployed app.

+An error in config in heroku had been overlooked for weeks as tests were completed in gitpod.
+It was traced to be a space after the mongoDB config value but had gone unnoticed because it was only creating problems of 2 pages.

 - Index.html file.
 (Home page)
     1. Styling and CSS colour match attempts revealed that the colours e.g. blue-grey that were used in Materialize components and templates were not recognised within the static style.css file.